Top facebook2xnew Top email2xnew Email us Top search2xnew Basket Login

 • Trophy races: these are one-off events where the Trophy result depends on just one race.
 Again we plan races to last 60-90 minutes with as interesting a course as possible

 • Sprints races: as the name suggests these are short, sharp races which should last less than 30 minutes.
 Sprints races are run in one class (i.e. all boats sail together).
-This allows the Race Team to run 3 consecutive races in quick succession over a single tide using the same, short Sausage/Triangle/Sausage course each time.
+This allows the Race Team to run 3 consecutive races in quick succession over a single tide using the same, short Triangle/Sausage course each time.
 They are excellent for sailors that want to improve their starting, mark-rounding, and boat-on-boat skills.
 They also appeal to those who don't enjoy long legs beating up the harbour!
 You can read more about Sprints here.
+This year for the first time we are running three Scow fleet races which will take place alongside the Sprints.
+The course for these will more like a points race course.

 • Pursuit races: Most sailing races at WWSC are run with boats starting together at the same time.
 A boat's elapsed time (i.e. how long it took to complete the course) is used along with its handicap to work out a corrected time that determines its result.
 This means it takes a while to work out who has won.
 A pursuit race is different.
 Here the slowest boats start first according to their handicaps and the result is determined by the first boat home.
 In theory everyone should arrive at the finish together so they are a lot of fun.
 The Higgs, the Armada Challenge, and the Last of the Summer Wine races will all be run as pursuit races.
 Unfortunately the handicap for Oppies means they can't take part in these races